 I’ve been wanting to start composting for a long time now, but it has always seemed so difficult to me.
 After reading tons of stuff online and in gardening books on how to compost, I was left with more questions than answers.
 Would I ever figure out how to get “the perfect nitrogen to carbon ratio”?
 Did it really have to be so complicated?

+Start composting today!
+While it can take some getting used to, composting is ultimately an easy process that, with a little bit of know-how, can be implemented on any size property.
 Finally, I’ve come to an understanding of composting that is simple enough for even me to wrap my head around.
 Here’s all you need to know to get your compost pile going:

 Location: Find a place close to your garden to start your compost pile.
 I’d suggest a place you can reach with your garden hose, since you’ll be needing to water your pile if you live in an extremely dry climate.
 Having your compost close to your garden is also a convenient way to access that black gold when you need it.